 There were a wide variety of thoughts that played into our decision to have an “adventuring party” rather than the traditional set of bridesmaids and groomsmen.
 First, that particular paradigm didn't shout FUN in the way that an Adventuring Party did.
 We certainly didn't want to have to pair people off and balance gender count or sides anyway.
 That could easily become boring, or even *shudder* routine.

-In addition, one of the themes of Steampunk is “life as adventure.”
+In addition, one of our wedding themes is “life as adventure.”
 This is one sentiment we have a great deal of enthusiasm for and it informed our choice.
 We want to enjoy and risk and push ourselves in as many directions towards fun as possible and there is no better way to do it than in the company of those we love and care about.
 As such, the adventuring party is particularly symbolic of everyone we share our lives with — both family and friends.

 Once we made the decision to name it that, we suddenly began finding other ways that the choice was appropriate…